-Rationale -> Local issues only; no external support mechanism; culture of signing There is no formally established mechanism to support the negotiation.
+-> Local issues only; no external support mechanism; culture of signing There is no formally established mechanism to support the negotiation between Salafi armed groups.
 Moreover, this agreement cannot be linked to the national peace process.
-Both groups oppose the rule of Bashar al-Assad in Syria and reject the idea of a national negotiation to solve the conflict.
+Indeed, both groups have a Salafist ideology; they oppose the rule of Bashar al-Assad in Syria and reject the idea of a national negotiation to solve the conflict.
 Yet, it seems that both signing parties choose to solve daily pragmatic issues related to their armed struggle through agreements.
-Although one cannot speak of a "culture" of singing peace agreements, the parties are involved (in a non-proactive and non-conscious way)

-in a persistent practice of signing local agreements.
+Although one cannot speak of a "culture" of singing peace agreements, the parties are involved (in a non-proactive and non-conscious way) in a persistent practice of signing local agreements.